doom-neovim/doom-nvim/docs/getting_started.md

 dir (`$HOME/.config/doom-nvim/` by default), please see
 <kbd>:h doom_nvim</kbd> for more information.

+> **IMPORTANT:** any changes to your Doom Nvim configuration occassionally
+> need a run of `:PackerSync` inside Neovim.
+For instance, when you enable
+> a disabled plugin.

 ## Modules

 Doom Nvim consists of around 7 modules and growing.
 A Doom Nvim Module is a bundle of plugins,